(Disclosure: Some of the links below may be affiliate links)

 How to choose legal protection insurance?

-If you decide to opt for a legal protection insurance, you will need to decide a few things:
+If you decide to opt for legal protection insurance, you will need to decide a few things:

 - Whether you want a personal policy or a family policy